vars1ty/Simple-2D/README.md

 # Simple 2D
 ## What is it?
-A simple 2D Game made in GMS & GML for learning purposes.
+A simple 2D Game made in GMS & GML for learning purposes only.
 ***
-`qqt#8333`
+Revolt.chat: